wgseligman/GramsSim/GramsDataObj/README.md

   These executables are in the build directory (`gramsg4`, `gramsdetsim`. etc.) or in the `bin` sub-directory of your build directory (e.g., [`bin/dEdxExample`](../scripts/dEdxExample.cc)).

-  These executables are compiled with the dictionary path hard-coded within them.
-If you relocate the binaries outside of your build directory, the dictionary must be located in that relative path to the executable.
+  These executables go with the dictionary.
 For example, if you move a binary to `MyDirectory`, then you'll want to do something like this:

       cd MyDirectory
-      mkdir GramsDataObj
-      cp <build-directory>/GramsDataObj/*.so <build-directory>/GramsDataObj/*.pcm GramsDataObj
+      cp <build-directory>/*.so <build-directory>/*.pcm $PWD

 - Python scripts, such as those in the `scripts` sub-directory.

   If you examine the scripts that use the dictionary (e.g, [`SimpleAnalysis.py`](../scripts/SimpleAnalysis.py)), you'll see a line similar to:

-      ROOT.gSystem.Load("./GramsDataObj/libGramsSimProjectDataObj.so")
+      ROOT.gSystem.Load("./libDictionary.so")

   A line like this is needed in any Python script that reads the GramsSim output files.
 If you relocate the dictionary or the Python script, the above line has to be revised.